• Back

 The worst mistake at the organizational level

 I could have made this a bullet somewhere in this post.
-I wouldn’t dare to.
+I wouldn’t dare to, it deserves its own section.

 There is one management practice that is sometimes employed as a good thing.
 In my professional experience, it creates the typical environment people run away from, obliterating the organizational culture and pitching people against each other.
 I’m talking about using Parkinson’s Law to get more done in less time.